-Price inflation further stabilized across the U.S. marketplace at the start of 2026, signaling consumer relief could be on the way in the year ahead.
+Price inflation further stabilized across the U.S. marketplace at the start of 2026, signaling that consumer relief could be on the way in the year ahead.

-The annual inflation rate slowed to 2.4 percent in January—the lowest level since May—according to new Bureau of Labor Statistics data released on Feb.
+The annual inflation rate slowed to 2.4 percent in January, the lowest level since May, according to new Bureau of Labor Statistics data released on Feb.
 13.

 This is down from the previous month’s 2.7 percent and below the consensus estimate of 2.5 percent.

-From December to January, consumer prices rose at a lower-than-expected pace of 0.2 percent.
+From December 2025 to January, consumer prices rose at a lower-than-expected pace of 0.2 percent.

 “This is a clear sign that while inflation isn’t gone, prices are cooling gradually,” Stephen Kates, financial analyst at Bankrate, said in a note emailed to The Epoch Times.